My Truth: Music and lyrics

-The lyrics of "Healthy Love", featuring Cindy, describe feeling vulnerable in a new relationship due to bad experiences in previous ones.
+The lyrics of the ragga-infused "Healthy Love", featuring Cindy, describe feeling vulnerable in a new relationship due to bad experiences in previous ones.
 "Monday Morning", an acoustic pop song, was designated by Bjurman as a "singer-songwriter visa".
 The lyrics describe feeling down after a fun weekend with lines such as "Will you still love me on Monday morning?"
 The ninth track, "Giving You Back", is a piano ballad which addresses Robyn's abortion: "I'm giving you back to where you came from but I'm not forgetting who you are".
 David Schmader of The Stranger wrote that the song has a directness "unprecedented in pop", and compared its piano elements to those in Braxton's work.
-The following track, "88 Days", has a pop and R&B sound.
+The following track, "88 Days", has a pop and R&B sound and includes backing vocals from Titiyo.
 Robyn and Mann co-wrote it during winter, when spring was about 88 days away and they longed for sunshine.
 According to Lucas, its lyrics also refer to the singer's abortion.
 "Long Gone" is a ballad with string and guitar instrumentation, the last lines of which were taken from dialogue in the film Contact (1997).
 The penultimate track, "Not on the Inside", is an acoustic pop song.
 Robyn stated that the song is about individuals who "don't have a good grip on their lives ... but pretend they do".
-The thirteenth and final track, "Universal Woman" (for which Robyn received sole writing credit), was written in ten minutes in a London hotel room.
+The thirteenth and final track, the drum and bass-influenced "Universal Woman" (for which Robyn received sole writing credit), was written in ten minutes in a London hotel room.
 She singer said that the song is about girl power; women can be regarded as "strong", even if they "sacrifice" everything for love.